Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 How much do 4-bedroom houses cost in Budva as of 2026?

-As of early 2026, a typical 4-bedroom house in Budva costs between €750,000 and €1,200,000 (around $790,000 to $1,260,000 USD), with the average asking price per square meter in this segment reaching about €3,340.
+As of early 2026, a typical 4-bedroom house in Budva costs between €750,000 and €1,200,000 (about $885,000 to $1,415,000), with Estitor's data showing an average asking price of around €3,340 per square meter for this segment, which is noticeably above the all-house average.

 Please note that we give much more detailed data in our pack about the property market in Budva.